 Cold Spring has some of the best antique shops in New York State.
 You can find anything: a great old German advent calendar, complete with insanely well-preserved glitter decorations, matching embroidered chairs, a vintage rain jacket covered with ladybugs, or a small green porcelain elephant that was made in Occupied Japan.
 (And yes, these are actual examples of actual things I have purchased.
 I regret NOTHING!)
 No list of the best things to do in Cold Spring NY is complete without antiquing.

 My special treasure are a pair of Bakelite earrings because Bakelite was popular before pierced ears, so it’s hard to find Bakelite earrings I can wear.
 Cold Spring is an excellent place for Bakelite fans.
 All the antique shops are on Main Street, so it is easy to find them.
 My favorites are Vintage Violet for furniture and Poor George for clothes.

-If you only have time for three non-antique shops, let them be these:
+If you only have time for three non-antique shops in your hunt for the best things to do in Cold Spring NY, let them be these:

 1) Swing, a nifty clothing store on 65 Main St. where I bought a beautiful clear umbrella that goes with everything.